-With Photoshop being the de-facto design software it can be tough knowing what else is out there.
-Affinity Designer is a great alternative and it’s one of the few programs specifically made for UI/UX design and graphic design work.
-Affinity designer is a non-adobe graphic design software designed for professionals to craft their creative works.
+With Photoshop being the de-facto design software it can be tough knowing if any of the Photoshop alternatives are worthy of your time and attention.
+Affinity Designer is a great alternative and it’s specifically made for UI/UX design and graphic design work.
+Affinity designer is a non-Adobe graphic design software designed for professionals to craft their creative works.

-But most of your existing knowledge will not carry over to Affinity.
+But most of your existing knowledge (based on Adobe software) will not carry over to Affinity.
 How do you get started using this program with no prior experience?

-I’ve curated the best free tutorials, videos, and other resources made for designers learning Affinity from scratch.
+This beginner’s tutorial will help you to learn Affinity Designer from scratch.
 If you stick with it and practice on your own you can quickly replace Photoshop or Sketch with Affinity Designer in your digital design workflow.
-There are tons of creative features included in this software that gives you the real hands-on impression and turn your imaginations into reality without any hurdle.
+There are tons of creative features included in this software that gives you a real hands-on impression and turn your imaginations into reality without any hurdle.

 Getting Started with Affinity Designer

 Many ex-Adobe users switched over the Sketch as it gained popularity in recent years.
-However, this is an Apple-only program which has yet to be slated for Windows.
+However, this is a Mac-only program that is not available for Windows.

 When you first open Affinity Designer you get a GUI much like Photoshop.
 At the top, you have the main toolbar and along the left-hand side, you have the toolbox.